yannicklevederpvtl/spring-cloud-config-credhub/README.md

 Clone this git `spring-cloud-config-credhub` repository

-Push the Spring Boot Application to the same Space
+Push the Spring Boot Application to the same Space:

 ```
 $ cd spring-cloud-config-credhub